Skip to main content

 Run a real pair check: Threadfin rainbowfish + Chili Rasbora

-If Threadfin rainbowfish is the wrong pick — try instead
+If Threadfin rainbowfish is the wrong pick, try instead

-Temperament in the tank
+In the tank

 • Sudden crowding